+- Biology teacher (specializing in either neuroscience or physiology).
 Students studying for qualification as biology teachers will have 60 cr of pedagogical studies in their degree (applies only to Finnish or Swedish speaking students).

-The choice of optional study modules will define your specialization within the field of neuroscience and makes it possible to broaden your knowledge into other disciplines.
+The choice of optional study modules will define your specialization within the fields of neuroscience or physiology and makes it possible to broaden your knowledge into other disciplines.
 Discussing the options with teachers and study advisors during the first months of your studies will help you in identifying the various opportunities and in preparing your personal study plan.
 The plan may be revised, if necessary, as your studies progress.

 All students undertake a Master’s Thesis (30 cr).
 You will learn how a research project proceeds, from planning the work and choosing adequate methods to performing the experiments and analysing the results.
 The Thesis is typically based on an experimental research project carried out in one of the University’s research groups under the supervision of an experienced researcher.
 The Thesis may also consist of a theoretical literature study.
 You will write your Thesis as if it were a scientific publication, critically describing, contemplating and discussing your results in the light of previous scientific literature on the topic.